Persomatey/unity-ci-cd-system-template/README.md

 ## Features
 - GitHub Releases
      - Builds get submitted to the "Releases" tab of your repo as a new release with separate .zip files for each build.
-- Version numbers, last Commit SHAs, and defines are added to the project via a .json file.
+- Last Commit SHA is added to the project via a .json file.
-     - `\Assets\Scripts\Versioning\versioning.json` in the project which can be displayed in game (on a main menu or something if you want).
+     - `\Assets\Data\data.json` in the project which can be displayed in game (on a main menu or something if you want).
      - Showcased in the Unity project scene.
+- Version number is updated to Unity's player and can be accessed using `Application.version`.
+- Project name is updated to Unity's player and can be accessed using `Application.productName`.
 - Unity Build Profiles
      - Under the `buildForAllSupportedPlatforms` job, you can change the `strategy`'s `matrix` and include whatever build profiles you want.
      - Showcased in the differences between the built Unity projects, including the defines included in the Build Profiles as displayed in the Unity project scene.